vasquini/EDLB-micropipe/README.md

 # You may add the micropipe commands here.
 For example:
 # nextflow EDLB/main.nf --basecalling --demultiplexing --samplesheet path/to/samplesheet --outdir /path/to/output --skip_illumina --fast5 /path/to/fast5/ --guppy_barcode_kits "EXP-NBD114" --flye_args "--asm-coverage 50"
 ```
 I also have an example of a script without tests for running the pipeline in the script **run_v6.sh**.

+**WARNING: Some HPC clusters like Rosalind can't run GPU processes on GPU nodes.
+Dorado and Guppy need GPU nodes to run.
+In such cases, it is recommended to separate GPU processes (Dorado or Guppy processes) from the rest of the pipeline, and run the rest of the pipeline as an Assembly-only run in non-GPU node.**

 * **Nf-test Test Data**